Family: Oleaceae

 Propagationsoftwood cuttings, division of suckers

-Cultivar OriginThe 'Red Pixie' lilac originates from a seedling found by Max Peterson in 1954, believed to be a cross between Syringa julianae Hers and Syringa meyeri.
-It was located at Meadowlark Hill, near Ogallala Lilacs in Nebraska, USA.
+Cultivar OriginThe 'Red Pixie' lilac comes from a seedling discovered by Max Peterson in 1954, believed to be a hybrid of Syringa julianae Hers and Syringa meyeri.
+It was found at Meadowlark Hill, near Ogallala Lilacs in Nebraska.

 Notes & Reference#01-Manual of Woody Landscape Plants (Michael Dirr), #104-Lilacs “A Gardeners Encyclopedia (Fiala)